himselfv/manifestenum/readme.md

 Have you ever wondered what does some service do, what is it needed for, why is it installed?
 Now you can figure it out.

-Up to here the application is safe.
-It changes nothing on your PC and only inspects.

 Additionally this tool supports:

 * Unpacking SxS files (credit to Aunty Mel Package Extractor)
 * Extracting assembly contents

+The above use of the application is safe.
+It changes nothing on your PC and only inspects its data.

+**NOTE:**

+### Usage

+You need 64-bit SQLite3.dll in the application folder to run the app.
+Some functions require administrator permissions, but most read-only functions don't, and you will be safer to run it as a user by default.

+Run ManifestEnum and let the application build the database.
+It will take a long time at first, but subsequent runs will not rebuild it and if anything changes, you can update it from the main menu.

+The interface presents you with a list of all assemblies, which you can filter, and a few tabs which provide a view into your computer's resources (files, registry, tasks, services) as defined by the assemblies.
+You can quickfilter those views too, and you can navigate and click resources to see which assemblies are responsible for those.

+### Experimental functions

 **Warning!
 Alert!** The following functions are experimental.
 You *will* break your warranty and *may* break your PC.
-You **should not** use these on a PC where you have anything important stored.
+You **should not** use these on a PC where you have any important data.

 * Uninstalling deployment assemblies (those that can be uninstalled with OS)
 * Uninstalled ANY assemblies (by converting them to deployments)
 * Installing deployment assemblies manually

-### Usage

-Run ManifestEnum and let the application build the database.
-It will take a long time at first, but subsequent runs will not rebuild it and if anything changes, you can update it from the main menu.

-The interface presents you with a list of all assemblies, which you can filter, and a few

-### For a programmer
+## For a programmer

 This tool contains a number of algorithms and info about SxS internals which are hard to find and you might perhaps find useful: